-This validation step can be particularly enlightening if your vCenter Server import exceeded your license, and resulted in automatic exclusion of ESX hosts and VMs from the monitored inventory in Uptime Infrastructure Monitor.
+This validation step can be particularly enlightening if your vCenter Server import exceeded your license, and resulted in ESX hosts and VMs being automatically excluded from the monitored inventory in up.time.

-1. While in the Infrastructure view, click the vCenter Server's gear icon, then in the pop-up menu, click View.

-2. In the left menu, the Info tab is active.
+- 1. While in the My Infrastructure view, click the vCenter Server's gear icon, then in the pop-up menu, click View. - 2.
+In the left menu, the Info tab is active.
 Click Inventory Detail.
 This displays a list of all of your vCenter Server's inventory, grouped hierarchically.
-It is divided into two main groups: Elements that are monitored by Uptime Infrastructure Monitor, and Elements that are currently ignored.
-Initially, during the vCenter Server import, hosts and VMs that were imported after the Uptime Infrastructure Monitor license was exceeded were placed in the Ignored Elements section.
+It is divided into two main groups: Elements that are monitored by up.time, and Elements that are currently ignored.
+Initially, during the vCenter Server import, hosts and VMs that were imported after the up. time license was exceeded were placed in the Ignored Elements section.
 You can use this Inventory Detail view to ignore monitored Elements, and begin monitoring currently ignored Elements.